 In the survey, we also asked partners to indicate what additional contribution and/or investment to their partnerships they have made.
-These are not necessarily direct indicators of costeffectiveness, nevertheless, they help make the partnerships associated with transparent.
+These are not necessarily direct indicators of cost-effectiveness, nevertheless, they help make the cost associated with partnerships more transparent.
 Figure 33 shows that staff time and administration are the most frequent additional investments from partners across all four countries.
 However, the intensity varies across the countries.